Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 Mom and daughter on laptop

-You want to know what he has mastered and what he’s lacking, right?
 This assessment is a simple, digital evaluation of the academic skills.
-It only takes about 10 minutes, and all you need is a tablet or computer screen but it will give you a really good indication of your child’s strengths and weaknesses.
+It only takes about 10 minutes, and all you need is a tablet or computer screen.
+It will give you a really good indication of your child’s academic strengths and weaknesses.

-The Kindergarten Readiness Assessment covers:
+What this Kindergarten Readiness Assessment covers:

 Letters & Sounds (Phonemic Awareness)